astronomy-commons/hipscat/README.md

 [![Read the Docs](https://img.shields.io/readthedocs/hats)](https://hats.readthedocs.io/)
 [![benchmarks](https://img.shields.io/github/actions/workflow/status/astronomy-commons/hats/asv-main.yml?label=benchmarks)](https://astronomy-commons.github.io/hats/)

-## Hierarchal Adaptive Tiling Scheme
+## Hierarchical Adaptive Tiling Scheme

 A HATS catalog is a partitioning of objects on a sphere.
 Its purpose is for storing data from large astronomy surveys, but could probably be used for other